 The Lord Mayor's Show

-Thank you everyone for watching, creating, policing and taking part in another splendid Lord Mayor's Show.
-If you missed it, or you were in it, the live BBC broadcast is available on the iPlayer now.
-Next year's Show will be on Saturday 9 November, and we look forward to seeing you there.
+Thank you everyone!
+The Lord Mayor's Show is done for 2024.
+If you missed it (or you were in it) you can catch the live broadcast on the iPlayer now.
+Next year's Show will be on Saturday 8 November.
+See you there!

 The Lord Mayor

-The 695th Lord Mayor of London will be Alderman Michael Mainelli of the Broad Street Ward.
-He takes office in the Silent Ceremony, on the day before the Lord Mayor's Show, then on 11th November the Show will take him to Westminster to swear loyalty to the crown.
+The 696th Lord Mayor of London is Alderman Alastair King of the Queenhithe Ward.
+The Lord Mayor takes office in the Silent Ceremony, on the day before the Lord Mayor's Show conveys him or her to Westminster to swear loyalty to the crown.

 Procession